I love my french press and the coffee it produces but no one really enjoys cleaning it out afterwards.

 I pull out a small fine mesh strainer much like this one (you may find that larger strainers are easier for you to use) and place a single paper towel in the middle of it.

 I make sure the paper towel is small too – if you use gigantic paper towel sheets then just rip it in half, you don’t need that amount of paper.
+All you need is enough to catch the grind before it goes down the sink.

 What I like about this method is that the small mesh strainer is extremely handy to have in the kitchen anyway.
 Many of you might already have one on hand – I did.
 We use it for straining pasta all the time.